Anchors & Correspondents

 Roxana Saberi

 In 2009, while writing a book about Iran, Saberi was arrested and held for 100 days in Tehran’s Evin Prison on a false charge of spying for the CIA.
 Following an international campaign for her release, she returned to the United States and wrote the book Between Two Worlds: My Life and Captivity in Iran.
-She continued to contribute reports about Iran and the Middle East and serve as an Iran commentator for various news organizations.
-Saberi has also covered Afghanistan after the fall of the Taliban, Iraq after the fall of Saddam Hussein, and the 2006 Lebanon War.
+She continued to report on Iran and the Middle East and serve as an Iran commentator for various news organizations.

 Saberi has earned several awards for her work, including the Medill Medal of Courage, the Ilaria Alpi Freedom of the Press Award and the NCAA Award of Valor.